Nightwielder23/bic-shield-compat/README.md

 # BIC Shield Compat

-A lightweight server side Minecraft 1.20.1 Forge compatibility mod that fixes Born in Chaos mobs missing Forge entity tags for shield users.
+A lightweight server side Minecraft 1.20.1 Forge mod that injects the correct Forge entity tags onto Born in Chaos shield users.

-## The Problem
+## What This Mod Does

-Born in Chaos adds mobs like the Skeleton Thrasher and Door Knight that use custom shield implementations.
-These mobs are missing the Forge entity tags that other mods use to detect shield users.
-This means mods like Tinkers Construct cannot recognize BIC mobs as shield users and cannot interact with their shields correctly.
+Born in Chaos adds two shield-using mobs — the Skeleton Thrasher and the Door Knight — but they are missing the `forge:shield_users` entity tag.
+This means mods that check this tag to determine shield behavior do not recognize them as shield users.
+This mod injects the correct tags at runtime.

-## The Fix

-At runtime BIC Shield Compat injects the missing forge:shield_users and forge:entities/shield_users tags onto the affected BIC entity types.
-This restores compatibility with all mods that check those tags.

-## Affected Mobs

-Skeleton Thrasher and Door Knight.

 ## Requirements

-Minecraft 1.20.1, Forge 47.x.
-Born in Chaos and Tinkers Construct are soft dependencies.
-The mod loads safely without either present.
+Minecraft 1.20.1, Forge 47.x, Born in Chaos.
+No other mods required.

 ## Installation

-Place the jar in your mods folder alongside Born in Chaos and Tinkers Construct.
+Place the jar in your mods folder.
 No configuration needed.

-## Compatibility

-Fixes compatibility with any mod that checks forge:shield_users or forge:entities/shield_users entity tags, including but not limited to Tinkers Construct.

 ## Server Side Only

 This mod only needs to be installed on the server.
-Clients do not need it.

 ## License